 - If you don’t have 32-bit MS Office installed you can just run the exe, however if you do have 32-bit office installed then you need to start an admin command prompt and run the installer in passive mode as follows:

-- Then you need to edit the qgis-ltr.bat (normally in C:\Program Files\QGIS x.xx\bin, in previous versions used to be qgis.bat) and add the following lines (before the ‘start’ command)
+- For QGIS 2: Then you need to edit the qgis-ltr.bat (normally in C:\Program Files\QGIS x.xx\bin, in previous versions used to be qgis.bat) and add the following lines (before the ‘start’ command)

 set PGEO_DRIVER_TEMPLATE=DRIVER=Microsoft Access Driver (*.mdb, *.accdb);DBQ=%%s